microsoft/TailwindTraders-Website/README.md

 1. **You must have an AKS with all the Tailwind Traders Backend Up & Running**.
 Please follow the instructions on [Tailwind Traders Backend repo](https://github.com/Microsoft/TailwindTraders-Backend/) to deploy the backend on AKS.

 1. **You can't install the web on a AKS Before installing the Backend on it**.
 This is because some configuration steps that are done when installing the Backend are needed.
+1. **OPTIONAL** _Only if you want to use Application Insights_ Get installed the app-insights extension for az monitor.

 > Note: This document assumes you have the backend installed on an AKS and the `kubectl` is configured against this cluster.